Educational technology: Artificial intelligence

 The academic study and development of artificial intelligence can be dated to at least 1956 when cognitive scientists began to investigate thought and learning processes in humans and machines.
 The earliest uses of AI in education can be traced to the development of intelligent tutoring systems (ITS) and their application in enhancing educational experiences.
 They are designed to provide immediate and personalized feedback to students.
 The incentive to develop ITS comes from educational studies showing that individual tutoring is much more effective than group teaching, in addition to the need for promoting learning on a larger scale.
-Over the years, a combination of cognitive science and data-driven techniques have enhanced the capabilities of ITS, allowing it to model a wide range of students' characteristics, such as knowledge, affect, off-task behavior, and wheel spinning.
+Over the years, a combination of cognitive science and data-driven techniques have enhanced the capabilities of ITS, allowing it to model a wide range of students' characteristics, such as knowledge, emotion, off-task behavior, and wheel spinning.
 There is ample evidence that ITS are highly effective in helping students learn.
 ITS can be used to keep students in the zone of proximal development (ZPD): the space wherein students may learn with guidance.
 Such systems can guide students through tasks slightly above their ability level.

-Generative artificial intelligence (GenAI) gained widespread public attention with the introduction of ChatGPT in November 2022.
+Generative AI gained widespread public attention with the introduction of ChatGPT in November 2022.
 This caused alarm among K-12 and higher education institutions, with a few large school districts quickly banning GenAI, due to concerns about potential academic misconduct.
 However, as the debate developed, these bans were largely reversed within a few months.
 To combat academic misconduct, detection tools have been developed, but their accuracy is limited.

 There have been various use cases in education, including providing personalized feedback, brainstorming classroom activities, support for students with special needs, streamlining administrative tasks, and simplifying assessment processes.
 However, GenAI can output incorrect information, also known as hallucination.
 Its outputs can also be biased, leading to calls for transparency regarding the data used to train GenAI models and their use.
 Providing professional development for teachers and developing policies and regulations can help mitigate the ethical concerns of GenAI.
 And while AI systems can provide individualized instruction and adaptive feedback to students, they have the potential to impact students' sense of classroom community.